 Fair warning, this is a nude beach!
 If that makes you uncomfortable, don’t walk too far North as the clothing decreases the closer you get to the bridge.

 Once you’ve explored Marshall’s beach, you’ll head up another steep set of staircases to the left and arrive at the Golden Gate Overlook.

 Here you’ll find the classic view of the Golden Gate Bridge in between two Cypress trees.
 There are also two large batteries here, Battery Godfrey and Battery Boutelle.
-This entire location is a great place to watch the sunset.
+This entire location is a great place to watch a classic San Francisco sunset.

 Batteries to Bluffs Trail from Golden Gate Overlook